-The 8000 along with the slightly more premium 9000 is the best of what is available in consumer toothbrushes of 2016.
+The 8000 along with the slightly more premium 9000 is the best of what is available in consumer toothbrushes from Oral-B.

 Now you may be thinking that many other brushes from Oral-B or other brands comes with such.
 Which is fair, but where the 8000 comes into its own needs a little more explanation.

 The Genius range of brushes offer Bluetooth connectivity, this is something that has been available from 2014 on select Oral-B brushes (see Pro 6000 review), but it has been improved with Genius to take things to the next level.

 The app uses the front facing camera on your smartphone to track the actual position of the 8000 power toothbrush inside your mouth when in use.
 It takes this data and displays this on the smartphone screen, giving instant feedback to highlight and direct you to where you have missed and where you need to clean next.
 The idea and logic behind this is that it is supposed to act like a coach or mentor or be like having a dentist or hygienist looking over your shoulder saying good, bad, brush for longer, you missed a bit.